jaeseonlee-stat/scanplot/README.md

 data(centroid)
 ```

 After loading data, implement spatial scan statistics.
-It is required to assign appropriate working directory for "save = TRUE", which enables to save the result of scan statistics as csv and txt file.
+It is required to assign appropriate working directory for "save = TRUE", which enables to save the result of scan statistics as csv and txt files.

 ``` r
 # Implement spatial scan statistics